The PIM Market Is extremely diverse, how do you select the right one?

-Two things are absolutely relevant for a well-founded system decision:
+Two things are relevant for a well-founded system decision:

 - A deeper insight into the provider market

-When looking at the provider market, it is important first of all not to evaluate the software solutions alone, but always the overall package that goes with them.
-In addition to the actual software, this also consists of a cosmos around the issues of implementation and operation.
-The software providers each have their own DNA, which, in addition to the solution architecture and the functional characteristics of the software, is reflected in aspects such as target groups, industry solutions and personal interaction.
-The implementation is carried out by the software providers themselves or by implementation partners who specialize in this.
-For a smooth implementation and operating phase, concepts, implementation quality and partner networks for further development, support and maintenance are essential on the part of the manufacturer.
+When looking at the provider market, it is essential not to evaluate the software solutions alone but always the overall package that goes with them.
+In addition to the actual software, this also consists of a cosmos around implementation and operation issues.
+The software providers each have their DNA, which, in addition to the solution architecture and the functional characteristics of the software, is reflected in aspects such as target groups, industry solutions and personal interaction.
+The implementation is carried out by the software providers or by implementation partners specialising in this.
+For a smooth implementation and operating phase, concepts, implementation quality and partner networks for further development, support, and maintenance are essential for the manufacturer.

-So that such a comparison can be carried out, it is necessary to apply uniform criteria when analyzing the solutions.
-In addition to the initially obvious functional aspects, this also includes so-called non-functional aspects.
-With regard to the functional aspects, the PIM market is now characterized by the fact that most solutions offer a high standard coverage – the first providers are now even attesting to “feature completeness” themselves.
+So that such a comparison can be carried out, it is necessary to apply uniform criteria when analysing the solutions.
+In addition to the initially apparent functional aspects, this includes non-functional ones.
+About the functional aspects, the PIM market is now characterised by the fact that most solutions offer a high standard of coverage – the first providers are now even attesting to “feature completeness” themselves.
 It should be noted here that a superficial feature comparison does not reveal the existence of a feature about the usability, maturity level and performance of this feature.

 PIM – A Holistic View

 At the beginning of a selection process, potential providers and their solutions should initially play no or only a subordinate role.
-Rather, it makes sense to first develop a holistic PIM strategy.
+Instead, it makes sense first to develop a holistic PIM strategy.
 Essential things are considered.
-For example, which market a company operates in or which channels and touchpoints play an important role in the areas of marketing and sales – today and in the years to come.
+For example, which market a company operates in or which channels and touchpoints play an essential role in marketing and sales – today and in the future.
 In addition, where the data sources are located.
-Does data mainly arise in-house (manufacturer) or am I, as a dealer or association, confronted with a large number of suppliers from whom I have to collect and standardize data in a structured manner in order to be able to serve my own channels?
+Does data mainly arise in-house (manufacturer), or am I, as a dealer or association, confronted with a large number of suppliers from whom I have to collect and standardize data in a structured manner to be able to serve my channels?

 Resilient target processes can only be developed when the data processes, which often run through different company departments and technical domains, have been thoroughly examined.

-If the company does not yet have a PIM system, the existing article data processes must be analyzed particularly carefully.
+The existing article data processes must be carefully analysed if the company does not yet have a PIM system.
 Owing to the lack of or limited central article data storage, many loops, parallel processes, and redundant data silos have usually arisen over the years.
-The pure 1: 1 mapping of this state would waste a lot of potentials.
+The pure 1: 1 mapping of this state would waste a lot of potential.

 An accompaniment of the selection process by independent external experts has proven itself.
 Admittedly, this creates additional costs, but ultimately it “pays off”.

-External consulting supports the selection of the right software solution (including implementation partner, if applicable) with market knowledge and experience and thus reduces the risk of wrong decisions.
+External consulting supports selecting the right software solution (including an implementation partner, if applicable) with market knowledge and experience and thus reduces the risk of wrong decisions.

-In addition, consultants help to reduce inefficient in-house rounds or to avoid completely bringing together a project team with heterogeneous ideas and thus ultimately reaching the goal faster.
+In addition, consultants help to reduce inefficient in-house rounds or to avoid ultimately bringing together a project team with heterogeneous ideas and thus ultimately reaching the goal faster.

 The developed requirements already form the structural and technical basis for implementation, creation of test cases, introduction and acceptance of software.

 Change processes go hand in hand with every PIM project.
-As a neutral moderator, an external consultant can convey and accompany this change so that all process and organizational changes are implemented in line with the strategy.
+An external consultant can convey and accompany this change as a neutral moderator so that all process and organizational changes align with the strategy.